-The City of Spokane is creating the Housing Action Plan to help increase housing options that are affordable and accessible for people and families of all incomes.
+City of Spokane planning is creating the Housing Action Plan to identify gaps in housing supply and recommend methods to reduce housing gaps for owners and renters at all income levels.
 As Spokane grows, we are facing a gap in housing supply.
-The plan will provide a strategic approach to address current and future housing needs of the Spokane community.
+The plan will provide a strategic approach to quantify housing gaps and address current and future housing needs of the Spokane community.
 When completed, it will provide a coordinated vision that supports more people being able to find a home that meets their needs with access to opportunities, services and amenities.
 This process builds upon previous community discussions and initiatives around infill development, housing quality, and affordable housing funding.